Easy Greek-Style Roasted Potatoes Recipe

 • Prepare the Potatoes: Wash, peel, and cut the potatoes into quarters or wedges according to your preference.
 Place them in a roasting pan.
 Keep in mind that the cooking time will depend on the size of your potatoes; larger wedges will take longer to roast.

-• Prepare the Flavorful Mix: In a separate bowl, combine the remaining ingredients – chicken stock, lemon juice, minced garlic, salt, dried herbs, and paprika.
+• Prepare the Flavorful Mix: In a separate bowl, combine the remaining ingredients – chicken stock, lemon juice, olive oil, minced garlic, salt, dried herbs, and paprika.
 Add the extra virgin olive oil and mix until everything is well combined.

 • Coat the Potatoes: Pour the prepared mixture over the potatoes in the roasting pan.
 Toss the potatoes thoroughly to ensure they are all nicely coated with the flavorful mixture.
 There will be a significant amount of liquid in the pan, and that's perfectly fine.